Barbara J Astle, PhD, RN, FCAN, FAAN

 I passionately believe in the importance of working alongside my students, colleagues, and partners, in order that we learn together, evolve, and move forward in achieving health equity in global health and the emerging field of Planetary Health.
 I think it is imperative that we have a shared understanding of the indispensable interconnectedness of human health to the health of the planet.

-She teaches undergraduate and graduate courses in global health, health policy, knowledge translation, and research literacy.
+She teaches in the areas of planetary/global health, health/public policy, knowledge translation, and research methodologies/literacy.

 • PhD in Nursing (University of Alberta, Edmonton, AB, Canada)